CDCgov/cdc-open-viz/CONTRIBUTING.md

 - One of our project maintainers will provide timely feedback

 ## Thank You!
 The COVE team thanks you for considering our project.
-Once your pull request is accepted and merged through our internal release process you'll be able to see your updates on the main branch and npm.
+Once your pull request is accepted and merged through our internal release process, you'll be able to see your updates on the main branch and npm.